 You’ve probably received offers for accidental death & dismemberment (AD&D) from your credit card companies, mortgage holder, bank or other organizations.
-But it's important not to confuse this type of insurance with standard life insurance.
-It’s especially important to avoid relying solely on AD&D to provide for your dependents in the event of your death.
+I’s important not to confuse this type of insurance with standard life insurance.
+It’s especially vital to avoid relying solely on AD&D to provide for your dependents in the event of your death.

 AD&D policies are relatively inexpensive and easy to understand.
-At first blush, purchasing an AD&D policy might seem like a wise investment for anyone.
-If you die accidentally, your beneficiary stands to collect lots of money.
-If you lose an arm or other limb, or your sight, you would collect a significant sum (specific payments will be spelled out in your policy application).
+If you die accidentally, your beneficiary can collect lots of money.
+If you lose an arm or other limb or your sight, you would collect a significant sum (specific payments will be spelled out in your policy application).

 How AD&D works

-The majority of AD&D claims are for accidental death, says Theresa McConeghey, assistant vice president for the Principal Financial Group.
+The majority of AD&D claims are for accidental death.
 There are normally standard payouts when it comes to loss of limbs.

-Principal Financial Group typically offers AD&D insurance through employers’ benefits packages too.
-Plan benefit amounts vary significantly and can be tailored to meet an employer’s needs, but generally range from $20,000 to $500,000 for an employee individual.
+Insurance companies typically offers AD&D insurance through employers’ benefits packages too.
+Plan benefit amounts vary significantly and can be tailored to meet an employer’s needs.
+Those policies generally range from $20,000 to $500,000 for an employee individual.
 Coverage is also available for a spouse when offered in a voluntary program.

 The circumstances connected with your accident or death could affect your AD&D benefits.
 Exclusions in AD&D policies depend on the insurance company, so experts suggest you shop around for the right policy.

-AD&D policies do not cover emotional trauma due to an accidental death or dismemberment, but some offer counseling or “spouse career adjustment.”
+AD&D policies don’t cover emotional trauma due to an accidental death or dismemberment, but some offer counseling or “spouse career adjustment.”

-In addition to counseling, some companies like CIGNA also provide legal and financial support services to beneficiaries.
+In addition to counseling, some companies also provide legal and financial support services to beneficiaries.

 You might fare even better if you tried to live safely.
-If a person insured by an AD&D policy dies in an automobile accident, the beneficiary might receive an additional $10,000 because they wore a seatbelt.
+If a person insured by an AD&D policy dies in an automobile accident, the beneficiary might receive an additional $10,000 because he or she wore a seat belt.

 Who sells AD&D